Effects of Algorithmic Visibility on Conspiracy Communities: Reddit after Epstein's 'Suicide': Related Work

 \spara{Linguistic adaptation and integration.} Another line of research studies how users adapt their language to community norms. \citet{danescu-niculescu-mizil_no_2013} propose a lifecycle model in which users first align strongly with local norms and then enter a conservative phase where their style stabilizes and may drift from an evolving baseline.
 Studies of conspiracy discourse apply similar ideas to specific events and platforms. \citet{schatto-eckrodt_seed_2024} show how conspiracy narratives about Epstein's death build on older myths and political tensions, while work on \texttt{r/conspiracy} documents that dramatic events bring sudden influxes of new users and shift topics and tone~\citep{samory_conspiracies_2018, de_wildt_participatory_2024}.
 These studies demonstrate that external shocks matter for discourse, but they do not compare linguistic integration across cohorts defined by how users discover the community.

 \spara{Platform interventions, visibility, and conspiracy communities.} Several work examines how platforms intervene in problematic communities.
 Research on bans and deplatforming shows that removing communities does not always reduce their activity. \citet{monti_online_2023} find that QAnon users banned from Reddit migrate to alternative platforms and rebuild their networks, while \citet{trujillo_make_2022} show that quarantining \texttt{r/The\_Donald} briefly reduces activity and toxicity before both rebound.
 Other work documents spillover effects when users carry norms and content to fringe platforms after restrictions~\citep{horta_ribeiro_deplatforming_2023, russo_spillover_2023}.
-This literature treats visibility mostly as something platforms reduce through sanctions and moderation tools.
+This literature treats visibility principally as something platforms reduce through sanctions and moderation tools.

 Overall, these different works show that conspiracy engagement is selective, that users adapt linguistically to community norms, and that platform decisions can reshape participation.
-However, they leave open how \emph{promotional} algorithmic visibility, such as homepage featuring, acts as a compositional filter that changes who appears in a community and how these newcomers behave and write once they arrive.
-This paper addresses that gap by comparing cohorts of \texttt{r/conspiracy} users defined by their discovery context (organic arrest-period arrivals vs. algorithmic-visibility death-period arrivals) and by linking this compositional difference to three concrete outcomes: toxicity trajectories among core members, retention patterns for newcomers, and sentence-level semantic distance between newcomers and the established community.
+However, the role of sudden visibility surges in filtering community membership and reshaping discourse remains under-explored.
+We address this by comparing newcomer cohorts arriving during two distinct attention spikes—the arrest-period and the high-visibility death-period—linking these arrival windows to core-user toxicity, newcomer retention, and linguistic integration to evaluate how large-scale interest shocks influence community dynamics.